 - EU Regulation on Invasive Alien Species (2015) which brought in a range of measures to prevent the introduction of invasive alien species, to promote systems for early detection and actions to manage them to prevent them spreading and causing harm.

 There were concerns, with the UK’s departure from Europe in December 2020, that environmental protection in Scotland could fall behind the rest of Europe.
 The Scottish Parliament however passed a UK Withdrawal from the European Union (Continuity) (Scotland) Act 2021 which came into effect on the 21 January 2021.

-This Act gives Scottish Ministers the power to keep devolved laws similar to EU laws or to amend them and ensures Scottish Ministers and public bodies pay attention to environmental principles when they make policies and legislation.
-The Act also led to the establishment of a new public body called Environmental Standards Scotland to monitor both the effectiveness of environmental law in Scotland and public authorities’ compliance with it.
-The new organisation will also have statutory powers, from Autumn 2021, to make suggestions for improving the effectiveness of environmental law and its enforcement.
+The Act gives Scottish Ministers the power to keep devolved laws similar to EU laws or to amend them and ensures that Scottish Ministers and public bodies pay attention to environmental principles when they make policies and legislation.
+It also led to the establishment of a new public body called Environmental Standards Scotland to monitor both the effectiveness of environmental law in Scotland and public authorities’ compliance with it.
+The new organisation will have statutory powers, from Autumn 2021, to make suggestions for improving the effectiveness of environmental law and its enforcement.

 ENVIRONMENTAL PROTECTION PRINCIPLES